National University of Natural Medicine: Academics

 NUNM has four colleges/schools: College of Naturopathic Medicine, College of Classical Chinese Medicine, and School of Undergraduate and Graduate Studies.
-It offers seven professional graduate degree programs: Doctor of Naturopathic Medicine (ND), Doctor of Acupuncture with a Chinese Herbal Medicine Specialization (DAcCHM), Master of Acupuncture with a Chinese Herbal Medicine Specialization (MAcCHM), Master of Acupuncture (MAc), Master of Science in Nutrition, and Master of Science in Global Health.
+It offers seven graduate degree programs: Doctor of Naturopathic Medicine (ND), Doctor of Acupuncture with a Chinese Herbal Medicine Specialization (DAcCHM), Master of Acupuncture with a Chinese Herbal Medicine Specialization (MAcCHM), Master of Acupuncture (MAc), Master of Science in Nutrition, and Master of Science in Global Health.
 Undergraduate programs include nutrition and integrative health sciences.
 These programs include preparation and clinical practice in holism.

-NUNM is a member of the American Association of Naturopathic Medical Colleges and is accredited by the Northwest Commission on Colleges and Universities, the Council on Naturopathic Medical Education and the Accreditation Commission for Acupuncture and Herbal Medicine.
+NUNM is a member of the American Association of Naturopathic Medical Colleges and is accredited by the Council on Naturopathic Medical Education and the Accreditation Commission for Acupuncture and Herbal Medicine.

 The Princeton Review reports that naturopathic medicine program had an acceptance rate of 82% with an average undergraduate GPA of 3.38.

 NUNM Clinic

 The NUNM Health Center (pictured in 2009) is the primary teaching clinic of National University of Natural Medicine.

-The NUNM Health Center is a teaching clinic where licensed naturopathic doctors and acupuncturists work with and train students.
+The NUNM Health Center is a teaching clinic where naturopaths and acupuncturists work with and train students.
 It is owned and managed by the university.
-The health center features a medicinary, private offices, conference rooms and a state-licensed laboratory.
+The health center features a medicinary, private offices, and conference rooms.

 The university also has several community clinics, in conjunction with other agencies and as a member of the Coalition of Community Clinics, which offers low-cost naturopathic care and acupuncture in the Portland metropolitan area.
 In 2013, the NUNM Community Clinics provided services to more than 40,000 patients.